Rock Band: Spin-offs

-Harmonix and MTV Games have worked with TT Fusion and Traveller's Tales, developers of the various Lego-themed video game titles such as Lego Star Wars: The Complete Saga, and Warner Bros.
+Harmonix and MTV Games have worked with TT Fusion and Warner Bros.
 Interactive Entertainment to create Lego Rock Band.
 The game includes songs that are "suitable for younger audiences."
 The game also includes the "fun, customization and humor of the Lego videogame franchise" by allowing players to create their own Lego-style avatars.
 The game added a new "super easy" gameplay mode in order to accommodate younger players.
-The game, which was released on November 3, 2009 on the Xbox 360, PlayStation 3, and Wii consoles, supports all existing Rock Band instruments.
-The game is able to utilize selected existing downloadable content for the other Rock Band games that have been deemed acceptable for the game's audience, except on the Nintendo Wii.
+The game, which was released on November 3, 2009, on the Xbox 360, PlayStation 3, and Wii consoles, supports all existing Rock Band instruments.
+The game is able to utilize selected existing downloadable content for the other Rock Band games that have been deemed acceptable for the game's audience, except on the Nintendo Wii, and all songs on the game's main setlist can be exported for use in other Rock Band games.

 Harmonix had planned to release a spin-off of Rock Band for Japanese audiences in co-development with Q Entertainment.
 The title, initially announced in 2008, would have featured J-pop music, and would have been "the first US-originated rock music game to be heavily localized for the Japanese market".
 Japanese artists had expressed interest in the venture, such as X Japan.
 Harmonix has since stated that this project has been discontinued, but have considered the inclusion of popular Japanese music within Rock Band's regular downloadable content.
 Alex Rigopulos later clarified that they found it difficult to license Japanese music for such a release, and had considered both the cost of manufacturing and shipping instrument controllers to Japan, and the limited space that many Japanese players would have in their homes.

 Rock Band Blitz is a downloadable title in the series released for the Xbox 360 and PlayStation 3 in October 2012.
 It is similar to Rock Band Unplugged, using gameplay similar to Frequency and Amplitude.
 The game included 25 songs (23 new to the series, and two that were previously unavailable to export due to licensing issues), but can use any previously downloaded song in the player's library; the 25 songs were also available to be played within Rock Band 3.
 Unlike the previous games in the series, Blitz is designed for use with a standard console controller, using buttons on the controller to switch tracks and match notes.
 The single-player game is designed with numerous "arcade" elements including a number of power-ups that make it more a score attack game than previous titles.
 Released alongside the game was a Facebook application, Rock Band World, that connected to players' games, offering challenges and tracking players scores in both Blitz and Rock Band 3.